Top 10 Tattoo-Friendly Onsen In Japan 2026

 A onsen features mural art depicting a coastal landscape and cartoon bear characters.
 Several washing stations with round mirrors and white stools are on the right side, accompanied by pools in the foreground.

 You may opt for a sento bath instead – also known as public baths in Japan.
 It is typically more affordable than a private onsen.
-Sento baths have separate gender baths, both male and female.
-You can learn more about the differences between an onsen and sento and the basic etiquette of taking an onsen bath.
+Sento baths have separate male and female baths.
+You can learn more about the differences between an onsen and a sento and the basic etiquette of taking an onsen bath.

 Tattoos are generally accepted in public baths, but double-checking beforehand is always wise.